 Roasted Garlic Red Cabbage Chips

 This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these delicious roasted garlic red cabbage chips!

 Roasted Garlic Cabbage Chips

 - 1 large head of cabbage (red or green)